Reeve - User Guide

 Format: exam stats STUDENT_INDEX

-:information_source: Exam records are arranged in order of increasing date.
+Exam records are arranged in order of increasing date.

 Examples:

-• Suppose you are trying to view the exam statistics of a particular student to view his academic progress so far in terms of his exam scores.
+- Suppose you are trying to view the exam statistics of a particular student to view his academic progress so far in terms of his exam scores.

-• You should see a screen similar to the one below (Figure 21) when the above command is entered.
+exam stats 1to view the exam statistics of the first student in the displayed student list on the main panel. - You should see a screen similar to the one below (Figure 21) when the above command is entered.

-Figure 21: Before entering exam stats command
+Figure 21: Before entering exam stats command - You can use

-:information_source: If you are editing the exams of a student, you will have to enter the exam stats command again to get the updated statistics.
+If you are editing the exams of a student, you will have to enter the exam stats command again to get the updated statistics.

 3.4.3 Recording attendance of a student: attendance (By: Vaishak)